covcom/300CEM/Week_03_XML_and_Gradle/README.md

 > You can continue working on 'MyXml' project if you wish.

 We first look at styles.xml.
-Insert the following into the file in between `style` tags
+Insert the following into the file in between `resources` tags

 ```xml
 <style name="CodeFont" parent="@android:style/TextAppearance.Small">